quasar0x/fintech-platform-infra/README.md

 ⸻

 CD – GitOps with Argo CD
-	•	Argo CD watches the fintech-gitops directory
+	•	Argo CD continuously watches the fintech-gitops directory
 	•	Any change to manifests or Helm values is automatically reconciled
-	•	Dev and Prod environments are managed independently
+	•	Development and Production environments are managed independently

-Check applications
+Check Applications

 kubectl -n argocd get applications

-Sync manually (if needed)
+Manual Sync (If Required)

 argocd app sync loki-prod